IRACDA Leadership

 Mitch McVey

-Mitch McVey is Professor of Biology in the Tufts School of Arts and Sciences.
-An active participant in the TEACRS program since his arrival at Tufts in 2005, Dr. McVey assumed his role as Co-Director in 2010.
-Dr. McVey received his BA degree from the University of Colorado-Boulder and after completing his PhD at the Massachusetts Institute of Technology, joined the SPIRE Program at the University of North Carolina for postdoctoral training.
-Through his participation in SPIRE, he gained a first-hand understanding of the goals and mission of IRACDA training and a strong desire to improve undergraduate education in Biology.
+Mitch McVey, PhD, is Professor of Biology in the Tufts School of Arts and Sciences.
+An active participant in the Tufts IRACDA program since his arrival at Tufts in 2005, Dr. McVey assumed his role as Co-Director in 2010 and Director in 2022.
+Dr. McVey received his BA degree in Molecular, Cellular, and Developmental Biology from the University of Colorado-Boulder and after completing his PhD at the Massachusetts Institute of Technology, joined the SPIRE Program at the University of North Carolina for postdoctoral training.
+Through his participation in SPIRE and teaching at Johnson C. Smith University, he gained a first-hand understanding of the goals and mission of IRACDA training and a strong desire to improve postdoctoral training in the biomedical sciences.

-Dr. McVey’s research focuses on molecular mechanisms of DNA repair in metazoans, using Drosophila as a model.
-His group has been supported by a CAREER Award from the NSF, an American Cancer Society Research Scholar Award, the Ellison Medical Foundation, and the NIH.
-His lab also participates in the NSF-funded Research Experience for Undergraduates (REU) program based in the Biology Department.
+Dr. McVey’s research focuses on molecular mechanisms of DNA repair and damage tolerance in metazoans, using Drosophila as a model.
+Recently, his team has initiated projects investigating how genome instability promotes aging.
+His research has been supported by a CAREER Award from the NSF, an American Cancer Society Research Scholar Award, the Ellison Medical Foundation, and the NIH.
+While at Tufts, he has mentored two IRACDA postdocs, 14 graduate students, and over 85 undergraduates.

 Claire Moore